Skip to content

 CapabilityChatGPT Native SearchGPT Master Search

-Title matchingYesYes
+Title matchingYesYes (same search)

-Filter by starredNo (no stars)Yes
+Filter results by starredNo (no stars)Yes

 Keyboard shortcutCtrl/Cmd + KCtrl/Cmd + K